meenuravi18/meenuravi18.github.io/_pages/markdown.md

 ## Organizing Literature

-- I like using pen and paper for most of my work- literature reviews, plannig etc.
+- I like using pen and paper for most of my work- literature reviews, planning etc.
   I use [Research Journal](https://www.amazon.com/Research-Journal-Meenu-Ravi/dp/B0F9VCTLGV) for collecting, organizing, and taking notes on literature review.
   Writing my notes, especially in a limited amount of space, helps focus on the main points and takeaways.